cms-dev/cms/docs/Task types.rst

 TwoSteps
 --------

-.. warning:: This task type is not secure in most cases; the user source could intercept the main function and take control of input reading and communication between the processes, which is not monitored.
+.. warning:: This task type is not secure; the user source could intercept the main function and take control of input reading and communication between the processes, which is not monitored.
+Admins should use Communication instead.

 In a TwoSteps task, contestants submit two source files implementing a function each (the idea is that the first function gets the input and compute some data from it with some restriction, and the second tries to retrieve the original data).